-1) Meet with an advisor to talk about your course selection and to discuss your academic and career goals.
+2) Meet with an advisor to talk about your course selection and to discuss your academic and career goals.

 - Students are assigned an advisor based on their academic major.
 Students should be sure to schedule their advising appointment with their assigned advisor.
-Use the Career and Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students who are advised by Veteran and Military Services (301.624.2836), Office of Student Success Programs (301.846.2483), or Disability Access Services (301.846.2408) should make an appointment with their advisor. - Students on academic alert or academic probation must meet with an advisor from Career and Academic Planning Services, Office of Student Success Programs, Veteran and Military Services, or Disability Access Services prior to registering for classes. - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
-Students returning from academic dismissal must meet with the Associate Vice President of Student Affairs.
-Call 301.846.2469 to schedule an appointment.
+Use the Navigate mobile app or the Career & Academic Planning Services (CAPS) webpage to find your assigned advisor and to schedule an advising appointment. - Students on academic alert or academic probation must meet with an advisor from Career & Academic Planning Services prior to registering for classes - Students returning to FCC from academic suspension must schedule an appointment with their assigned advisor prior to registering for classes.
+Students returning from academic dismissal must meet with Associate Vice President or designee.
+Call 240.629.7805 to schedule an appointment.